Why was my business unsellable?

-In this case, I was afraid.
-I feared that the price increase would cause too many of the clients to bolt to a competitor.
-I was fearful that pursuit of profit margin would create set-backs to our growth and systems.
-So, I waited.
-When we eventually made the change a small percent of clients left, but the profit produced by the clients that stayed under the newer pricing model far outweighed the loss.
+When we eventually made the change in pricing a small percent of clients left, but the profit produced by the clients that stayed under the new prices far outweighed the loss.

 Motivated by a desire to minimize risk, I kept putting off an essential price increase.
 And that motivation (which served my business well in the past) sabotaged my ability to change my business the way it needed to be changed.
 And this wasn’t the only time that happened.
 I was consistently making decisions, despite knowing better, that took my business away from where I wanted it to go.

 As discouraging as that self-awareness was, recognizing the problem gave me the ability to do something about it.

 Clearly, I was the problem.
 I had to try to find a solution.

 First, I tried to change my daily outlook.
 I tried to change myself and make day-to-day decisions differently.
 Long, remarkably painful story short – that didn’t work.
 This part of me, the part that kept seeing the downside, that kept seeing the risk (not the reward) simply wouldn't let go.
 I could see where we should go, but I couldn't keep myself from making daily decisions that sabotaged our ability to get there.